Rural Promising Practices

 - Customer Satisfaction – The approach demonstrated Veteran, provider, partner and caregiver satisfaction.

-To support the adoption of the Rural Promising Practices, VRHRC staff provide mentored implementation to help new sites establish the program through training, supporting documents, ongoing technical consultation and initial funding through the Office of Rural Health.
+To support the adoption of the Rural Promising Practices, VRHRC staff provide mentored implementation to help new sites establish the program through training, supporting documents, ongoing technical consultation and initial funding through ORH.

 A select group of Rural Promising Practices are selected for mentored implementation.
 Mentored implementation is accomplished when ORH and VRHRC project managers work with subject matter experts to assist VA sites across the country in adopting rural Promising Practices.
 This assistance may include training, ongoing technical consultation and initial funding to bring the Rural Promising Practice to life in facilities across the country.

-VA Medical Centers interested in implementing an ORH Rural Promising Practice should contact the Veteran Rural Health Resource Center Lead associated with each initiative listed below.
+VA Medical Centers interested in implementing an ORH Rural Promising Practice should contact the VRHRC lead associated with each initiative listed below.

 The following Rural Promising Practices are in place in various VA sites of care throughout the country:

-- Using Clinical Video Telehealth to Care for Rural Veterans with Multiple Sclerosis (Lead: VRHRC Togus, Maine)
+- Clinical Video Telehealth to Care for Rural Veterans with Multiple Sclerosis uses telehealth to deliver comprehensive rehabilitation care to rural Veterans with multiple sclerosis.
+(Specialty Care Services) (Lead: VRHRC Togus, Maine)

-- Telehealth Collaborative Care for Rural Veterans with HIV Infection (Lead: VRHRC Iowa City, Iowa)
+- Telehealth Collaborative Care for Rural Veterans with HIV Infection links VA’s specialty infectious disease clinicians with VA Community Based Outpatient Clinics to deliver HIV care to rural Veterans using telehealth technology.
+(Specialty Care Services) (Lead: VRHRC Iowa City, Iowa)

-In addition to Rural Promising Practices that offer mentored implementation support, the Office of Rural Health offers additional Rural Promising Practices that can be implemented directly without additional support.
+In addition to Rural Promising Practices that offer mentored implementation support, ORH offers additional Rural Promising Practices that can be implemented directly without additional support.

 - Caring for Older Adults and Caregivers at Home (COACH)